MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 | EnterpriseVoiceEnabled | EnterpriseVoiceEnabled in the output from ```Get-CsOnlineUser``` |
 | Number | LineUri in the output from ```Get-CsOnlineUser```.
 You can get same phone number format by doing LineUri.Replace('tel:+','')  |
 | Location | Use LocationId in the output from ```Get-CsPhoneNumberAssignment -AssignedPstnTargetId <Identity>``` as the input to ```Get-CsOnlineLisLocation -LocationId``` |

+Note: Get-CsOnlineUser filtering on FeatureTypes will be available later this year.

 In Teams PowerShell Module version 3.0 and later, the following improvements have been introduced for organizations using Teams:
 - This cmdlet now accurately returns users who are voice-enabled (the older cmdlet in version 2.6.0 and earlier returned users without MCOEV* plans assigned).